www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-t54-maintain-guidelines-and-documentation.md

     * Consider Documentation from point of a developer
     * Consider Documentation from point of a product owner.
     * Consider mobile vs desktop view.
-* Give Chat AI a piece of documentation and ask what is described by it.
-Also, ask what is incorrect.
-This may help to find errors or problems with text.
 # Tasks
 * [ ] Make News more practible.
     * [x] Show community blog entries as such and not as project proposals.